-Hazard Lights not only cause significant amount of confusion for other drivers, but also distract them when they see your hazards and start looking for potential dangers.
+Hazard Lights not only cause a significant amount of confusion for other drivers but also distract them when they see your hazards and start looking for potential dangers.
 In the process, they may miss something by taking their eyes off the road, which will eventually result in traffic slowdowns and disruption to the normal traffic flow.

 Usage Tips when using Hazard Lights

 Here are the few tips that can help you know about the hazard lights: